hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/exercise-1.md

 ![](img/tensorflow-playground-dataset-spiral.png)

 5. What if you use different features instead?
 Repeat 2‒4 using features instead of hidden layers.
+What's the smallest set of features you can use for each, and why do they work?

 ![](img/tensorflow-playground-features.png)